 According to a recent survey from a sample of Science, Technology, Engineering and Math (STEM) careers regarding the benefits and challenges employees face in the workplace, over 54% said they were highly satisfied and engaged in their career (WITI and 451 Research, 2017)!
 Although this number is higher than the average (about 30% engagement), that still leaves another 46% of STEM employees who are not highly satisfied in their careers, which means that organizations are missing out on opportunities for their employees to excel in their roles.

 The Importance of Development for Employee Satisfaction

 Another interesting statistic arose in the survey that nearly 70% of respondents said ‘opportunity’ was an important factor in their professional advancement.
 This reinforced the idea that employees don’t want to stay stationary in their roles, they want skills and opportunity that make them more marketable to grow their careers and personal/professional development.
 Respondents even reported that when given these opportunities, it impacted their success significantly.
 This clearly shows that when employers invest in their employees’ development and give them opportunities to grow, their success will improve, which typically means more productivity, innovation and profit for the organization.
-Read more about why we believe There is Not a Lack of Motivation in the Workplace, There is a Lack of Development.

 When your employees are successful, your organization is successful!